NYUAD-EmotionReg-CSCapstone-2024/machine-learning/README.md

 │   │   ├── latest_checkpoint.pth
 │   ├── train.log
 │   ├── metrics.png
+│   ├── atcnet_trained_model.pth
 └── exp_2/
     ├── checkpoints/
     │   ├── model_epoch_5.pth
     │   ├── latest_checkpoint.pth
     ├── train.log
     ├── metrics.png
+    ├── ertnet_trained_model.pth
 ```

-## Using HPC
+## Training with NYUAD HPC

+### Setup:

-Please make sure the latest repository is in your scratch/[NETID] folder.
-Once that is done follow these steps for the setup:
+1. Please make sure the latest repository is in your scratch/[NETID] folder.

-1. Make sure all the config/experiments you want to run are there
+2. Make sure all the `./config` files you want to run are there
-2. Create an empty folder titled `logs` within the repository to see log outputs if needed
+3. Create an empty folder titled `logs` within the repository to see log outputs
-3. Edit the script: `hpc/hpc_train.sh`

-In the `hpc/hpc_train.sh` script, look for the following values:
+### Editing the HPC Scripts:

+We have a folder containing pre-made hpc scripts in `./hpc/`.
+In this folder you will find two main scripts which are `hpc_build.sh` and `hpc_train.sh`

+The build script is used for building the datasets and the train script is for training the models.
+Both of which have a similar structure.

+To edit the scripts to your desire, make sure to change the following:

+1. Make sure the paths include your `NETID`

-- `#SBATCH --array=0-6`: Please adjust how many jobs you would like to run simultaneously.
+2. `#SBATCH --array=0-6`: Please adjust how many jobs you would like to run simultaneously.
 In this example we are running 7 jobs (job 0 - job 6)

-- `config_files=("exp_01" "exp_01")`: Please the name of your config files here
+3. `config_files=("exp_00" "exp_01" "exp_02")`: Please the name of your config files here

-- Obviously change the directories to your NETID
+### Executing the script:

-4. If the above is all ready, then in the terminal you can run: `sbatch hpc/hpc_train.sh` to execute the job.
+If the above is all ready, then in HPC terminal you can run: `sbatch hpc/hpc_train.sh` to execute the job.